aldertzomer/Microbial-Genomics-2022/_episodes/70_Genome_Annotation.md

 The .txt files contain some statistics on how many annotated genes are found.
 The .gbk file contains a human readable format of the annotation, the .gff file a tabular format.

-> ## Challenge: How many coding regions did PROKKA find in the contigs??
+> ## Challenge: How many coding regions did PROKKA find in the contigs?
 >
 > Find out how many coding regions there are in the *S. pneumoniae* isolates.
 Enter your solution in the
 > [table](https://docs.google.com/spreadsheets/d/1b8BPKcSUuW2YzgHdMaJN3MEbdgroRJa1dWnf5gkHr9M/edit#gid=0) under the head 'Number of CDS'